grow-assistant/sales-assistant/docs/templates/public_low_daily_fee/golf_ops_initial_outreach_1.md

-Hi [FirstName],
+Hey [FirstName],

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has evolved into a complete on-course ordering platform—coordinating beverage cart deliveries, snack-bar requests, and to-go orders.
-Our goal is to boost operational efficiency and keep pace of play steady, especially for those focused on affordability.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables golfers to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a streamlined golf experience platform, covering everything from on-course requests to snack bar orders and quick-service dining.

-We’re inviting 2–3 facilities to join us at no cost for 2025, ensuring we align our platform to your needs.
-For example, at Pinetree Country Club, our approach cut average order times by 40%, resulting in smoother rounds and happier golfers.
+We're inviting 2-3 courses to join us at no cost for 2025, to help us perfect our offering for busy public courses.
+At similar courses, this model has reduced average order times by 40%, improving player satisfaction and keeping pace of play moving.

-Interested in a quick chat about how this might help [FacilityName]?
-We’d love to show you how Swoop can enrich your guests’ experience.
+Swoop will help increase F&B revenue while making it easier for your players to get what they need.
+Let's chat about how this might work for [ClubName]?